GeopJr/metadata-cleaner/CONTRIBUTING.md

 ## Code

-Before writing any code, please open a new issue to discuss your intented changes.
+Before writing any code, please open a new issue to discuss your intended changes.

 ### Conventions